MikeHodsonBH/NodeJS-APIs/README.md

 **Running the service on Glitch** <br>
 I've set up this project on Glitch.
 The service provides time in both natural and unix formats.

 In the case of natural format, it converts the provided date to a string, using the UTC time zone.
+In the case of a date string, it converts the date to a unix time stamp.
-The unix format (also known as POSIX time or epoch time) denotes the number of seconds that have elapsed since 00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970, not counting leap seconds.
+**The unix** format (also known as POSIX time or epoch time) denotes the number of seconds that have elapsed since 00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970, not counting leap seconds.

 Simply pass the time in a natural or unix format on the tail end of [this](https://grand-aries.glitch.me/) url!